This post may contain affiliate links. Please see our disclosure policy.

 This might sound silly, but it hadn’t occurred to me that celeriac and celery root were the same thing.
-It wasn’t until I researched celeriac remoulade, that I realised it is also called Celery Root Remoulade or Celeri Remoulade, since it is a French dish.
-If you aren’t a fan of celery, please don’t let that put you off.
-I know celery can have a bit of a sad reputation, often seen as a watery dieter's food.
-However, celeriac is so different.
+It wasn’t until I researched celeriac remoulade that I realised it is also called Celery Root Remoulade or Celeri Remoulade, since it is a French dish.
+Celery grows from celeriac, its root!
+But if you don’t like celery, don’t worry – celeriac is so different.
 It has a more concentrated nutty, woody flavour which is really delicious.
-It is hugely popular in France, where it grows in abundance.
-They make all sorts of lovely celeriac soups and purées, but this céleri rémoulade is the most famous dish.

 Why you will love this recipe: